 - Limited range of motion

 As parents and coaches, it’s important to be aware that overuse injuries can be just as detrimental as fractures, sprains or concussions, even though they may not seem to be at first.
-If ignored or not treated, overuse injuries can gradually get worse.
+If ignored or not treated properly, an overuse injury can gradually worsen.

-If you think your teen has an overuse injury, take her out of the game.
-Tell the coach about your concern and call your child’s doctor.
+If you think your child has an overuse injury, take her out of the game.
+Tell the coach about your concern, and call your child’s doctor.